jflores1/presentations/markdown/marketing-plan/marketing-plan-overview.md

 # No Plan is Perfect

 No plan is perfect, but this approach creates a _system_ that allows for flexibility, scalability, and simplicity.
+It'll evolve as business & technology evolve.

 ---